 Now, I can return to Photoshop and search for my newly activated font.
 With the Text Tool selected, I typed the name of my font into the Options Bar.

-2. How to Install Fonts on Windows 10
+2. How to Install New Fonts in Windows 10

 Adobe Fonts is handy, but it's not the only way was can install fonts on our computer.
 We can also do so outside of Creative Cloud.